 The Misfit's sidekicks returned from the woods and stood over the ditch, "looking down at the grandmother who half sat and half lay in a puddle of blood with her legs crossed under her like a child's and her face smiling up at the cloudless sky."
 The Misfit, sans glasses, tells them to take her body off and throw it with the others.
 O'Connor then has him speak her most quoted line, "She would have been a good woman," The Misfit said, "if it had been somebody there to shoot her every minute of her life."
 100 king the distribution of the life."
 110 king the distribution of the life.
-110 king the life work of the life.
+110 king the life is side in the life.
+110 king the life is side in the life.
+110 king the life is side in the life.